Lumi-supercomputer/LUMI-training-materials/docs/2p3day-20250303/101-Architecture.md

 the type of compute blades.
 HPE Cray have multiple types of compute nodes, also with different types of GPUs.
 In fact, the Aurora supercomputer which uses Intel CPUs and GPUs and El Capitan, which uses the MI300A APUs (integrated CPU and GPU) will use the same design with a different compute blade.
+Aurora uses compute blades that each contain only a single node, with two Intel Xeon CPUs and 6 Intel Data Centre GPU Max's (code named Ponte Vecchio).
+The El Capitan compute blades contain two nodes, each with 4 NMI300A APUs.
 Each LUMI-C compute blade contains 4 compute nodes and two network interface cards, with each network interface card implementing two Slingshot interfaces and connecting to two nodes.
 A LUMI-G compute blade contains two nodes and 4 network interface cards, where each interface card now connects to two GPUs in the same